Meanwhale/MeanscriptCLI/README.md

 which is a toolset for a hard-coded parser in C++, C#, and Java.
 Check it out:<br>
 https://github.com/Meanwhale/ByteAutomata

+See [EXAMPLES.md](https://github.com/Meanwhale/MeanscriptCLI/blob/master/EXAMPLES.md) for some script and C++ examples.

 More about Meanscript design in [ABOUT.md](https://github.com/Meanwhale/MeanscriptCLI/blob/master/ABOUT.md).

 More about script syntax, API, etc. in [REFERENCE.md](https://github.com/Meanwhale/MeanscriptCLI/blob/master/REFERENCE.md).